-Throughout its history, CIFI has analyzed more than 600 infrastructure projects of which it has approved more than 180, committing more than $ 1,3 billion dollars.
-All projects stand out for their technical, economic and environmental quality standards and belong to key sectors such as transportation, logistics, energy, water or telecommunications.
+Throughout its history, CIFI has analyzed more than 600 infrastructure projects, approving over 180 of them, and committing more than $1.3 billion U.S. dollars.
+All projects stand out for their technical, economic and environmental quality standards and are in key sectors such as transportation, logistics, energy, water or telecommunications.

-The market segment in which CIFI operates is that of small and medium infrastructure, which means that it supports and finances infrastructure, which in general, represents an investment of 200 million dollars.
+CIFI operates in the small and medium markets, supporting and financing infrastructure, which in general, represents investments of $200 million U.S. dollars.

 The company has developed a proprietary monitoring system that qualifies operations according to their creditworthiness.

 CIFI, as member of the Equator Principles club, applies strict social and environmental guidelines, and only approves private projects that are based on social responsibility.

 PROJECTS BY SECTOR

 Mobile Telephone Operators

 Cable / TV / Telephone